 We live in a visual world where everything we consume can be linked to the creative industries in some way; from advertising, design, visual arts, film, TV, animation, photography, computer games, interactive media, illustration, fashion, interior design, theatre, dance, music, set design and jewellery.
 An artist or designer is instrumental in the creation of each and every product.

-Our specialist full and part-time courses include Levels 2 and 3 Diplomas in Art and Design, Level 3 Photography and the Level 3 / 4 UAL Foundation Diploma in Art and Design.
-HNC and HND courses are also available in Art and Design and Photography.
-Our professional workshops provide a vibrant and stimulating environment in which to access great resources as well as tap into the skills of our specialist tutors, many being practising professional artists and designers with extensive links in industry.
+Our specialist full and part-time courses include Levels 2 and 3 Diplomas in Art and Design, Level 3 Photography and the Level 3/4 UAL Foundation Diploma in Art and Design.
+HNC and HND courses are also available in a variety of creative arts subjects.
+Our professional workshops at the English Bridge Campus provide a vibrant and stimulating environment in which to access great resources as well as tap into the skills of our specialist tutors, many being practising professional artists and designers with extensive links in industry.

 Over two million people in the UK are employed in the creative industries, which range from architecture to advertising and fashion to film and constitute one of the fastest growing sectors in the UK.
 Young British artists and designers are at the forefront of the world’s creative industries.

 My tutors were very supportive and let me try out my unique ideas and helped me think independently which helped me win an award at the Shropshire Decorative and Fine Arts Society.
 I am currently working at a Blacksmiths, dealing in speciality art until I start at Hertfordshire University, studying Character and Creative Effects.